ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 - Source Address Validation (SAV):
 The handshake protocol may interact with the transport protocol or application to validate the address of the remote peer that has sent data.
 This involves sending a cookie exchange to avoid DoS attacks.
+(This list omits protocols which depend on TCP and therefore implicitly perform SAV.)
   - DTLS
   - QUIC
   - IPsec